Terms of Business

 A right to compensation will arise only:

-We are also members of the Brokers Ireland Compensation Fund.
+We are also members of the Brokers Ireland Clients Compensation and Membership Benefits Scheme (BIC).
 Subject to the rules of the scheme the liabilities of its member’s firms up to a maximum of €100,000 per client (or €250,000 in aggregate) may be discharged by the fund on its behalf if the member firm is unable to do so, where the above detailed Investor Compensation Scheme has failed to adequately compensate any client of the member.
-Further details are available on request.
+Further details are available from Brokers Ireland www.brokersireland.ie.

 Terms of Business valid from: 11th July 2023